vyos/vyos-documentation/docs/qos.rst

-A common example is the case of some policies which, in order to be effective, they need to be applied to an interface that is directly connected to the link where the bottleneck is.
+A common example is the case of some policies which, in order to be effective, they need to be applied to an interface that is directly connected where the bottleneck is.
 If your router is not directly connected to the bottleneck, but some hop before it, you can emulate the bottleneck by embedding your non-shaping policy into a classful shaping one so that it takes effect.